 Strangely, unlike most eyebags which usually affect both sides, I’ve got one on the right but the left is perfectly normal; which served as a constant reminder on how much better I would look without one.
 For the past 3 years, I’ve been getting the problem fixed with regular Revitalift Eye with Dr. Chua Han Boon from the SW1 Clinic (formerly from The Sloane Clinic).
 This is a quick, fuss-free procedure that works remarkably well for mild cases, whereby small, divided amount of natural fillers are administered by microinjections to cleverly “camouflage” and improve on the appearance of eyebags.
 Unfortunately, as my Birkin worsened and grew from a ‘mini B25’ to a ‘B55 carry all’ over time, I find the results not as gratifying as before.
 When I voiced my observation to Dr. Chua, he too agreed and suggested a referral to his plastic surgery colleague, Dr. Tan Ying Chien for further assessment to explore available options on how best to treat it.

-Set-up and managed by the exact same team of beauty specialists (doctors, nurses and therapists) formerly running The Sloane Clinic, a premium chain of aesthetics clinics operating in Singapore/Malaysia since 2003, the SW1 Clinic provides better and more comprehensive services, consolidated as one large medical hub offering medical aesthetics, plastic surgery and medical spa services all under one roof.
+Set-up and managed by the exact same team of beauty specialists (doctors, nurses and therapists) formerly running The Sloane Clinic, a premium chain of aesthetics clinics operating in Singapore/Malaysia since 2003, the SW1 Clinic provides better and more comprehensive services, consolidated as one large medical hub offering medical aesthetics, registered aesthetics surgery in Singapore and medical spa services all under one roof.
 As Dr. Tan happened to have an empty slot that day, I was able to see him on then and there, just a “consultation room” away— How convenient and time saving!

 My unilateral “Birkin” eyebag affecting only my right side and visible from all angles